DATA PROTECTION WEBSITE

 https://services.google.com/sitestats/en.html

-• LinkedIn Insight-Tag, a web analytics service of the LinkedIn Ireland Unlimited Company, Attn: Legal Dept., Wilton Plaza, Wilton Place, Dublin 2, Ireland.
-You can find more information and the data protection notice here:
+LinkedIn Insight Tag, a web analytics service provided by LinkedIn Ireland Unlimited Company, Attn: Legal Dept, Wilton Plaza, Wilton Place, Dublin 2, Ireland.
+You can find more information and the privacy policy here:

 https://www.linkedin.com/legal/privacy-policy?

-• Xing-Pixel, a service oft he New Work SE, Am Strandkai 1, 20457 Hamburg, Deutschland.
-You can find the data protection notice here:
+Xing Pixel, a service of New Work SE, Am Strandkai 1, 20457 Hamburg, Germany.
+You can find the privacy policy here:

-• Reddit Conversion Pixel, a web analytics service of the Rabbit, Inc., 548 Market St. #16093 San Francisco, California 94104, USA.
-You can find more information and the data protection notice here:
+Reddit Conversion Pixel, a web analysis service of Rabbit, Inc, 548 Market St. #16093 San Francisco, California 94104, USA.
+You can find more information and the privacy policy here:

 https://www.reddit.com/r/redditads/comments/a33o6p/the_new_and_improved_conversion_pixel_and/